Klingebeil/homepage/wiki/Uncertainty & Research/gdocs-qda.md

 last-updated: 2025-07-17
 ---

-# Using Comments to Tag Research in Google Docs
+# A Lightweight QDA Workflow with Google Docs and Sheets

 This micro-tool lets you use Google Docs as a lightweight qualitative analysis platform.
 By tagging content with comments and pulling those into a Google Sheet, you can sort, filter, and analyze your data — collaboratively and for free..